avalosmajr/Vocera-Phone-Alarms/research-assessment.md

         -   [X] Objective attempt
         -   [ ] Objective met
         -   Grader comments:
+            1. Define and use a function using function() with at least 1 argument

 8. Parse and write conditional statements and/or loops